A Guide to Know About the Types of Color Palette and Creating a UI Color Palette for Best Results

 5.Mother Nature gives the Best Inspiration

 Have you ever wondered how butterflies get their beautiful colors or how we have flowers with so many distinct shades?
-For when you need to get inspired to choose the right colors, look outside towards Mother Nature and see how she creates the perfect balance with different colors in one frame.
+When you need to get inspired to choose the right colors, look outside towards Mother Nature and see how she creates the perfect balance with different colors in one frame.

 The Best Tool for UI Design - Mockitt